 We were able to go to Afghanistan through the generous partnership of telecommunications company, Viiz, but that was only just the beginning.
-We are currently looking for partners to help us finish production and start post production on this incredible feature length documentary.
+We are currently looking for partners to help us finish production and start post production on this incredible documentary.

 We are excited to be partnered with The Marathon of Afghanistan and the charity Free to Run who uses the power of sports to help women and girls overcome the harmful effects of conflict and discrimination.
 To learn more about Martin's efforts to raise money for athletic facilities in Bamian click here.

 To our partners, those who have donated, our community, and to all of those interested in seeing the incredible story of the marathon of Afghanistan and the women that run in it.
 We would like to give you a little update on why the film won’t be coming out in 2018 as we had originally hoped, but will instead be finished in 2019, at which point we will be applying for film festivals around the world.

 The journey of this film has had many ups and downs, twists and turns, setbacks and leaps forward, both for the filmmakers and those documented.
 Earlier this year we were on track to having a short film (44 minutes) ready in time to apply for film festivals.
 It was at this time that we heard about some on going threats and dangerous situations that some of the people in the film are experiencing.
 While these situations are unrelated to the film itself, the safety of our friends, colleagues, and those documented is our highest priority.
 So after much discussion, and at their request, we have removed some stories from the film.